johnsengendo/Web_server/README.md

 # Web_sever
 In this repository, I simulate two hosts, a client and a server, where the server hosts a docker container in which it runs a web server, and the client hosts a docker container which inside runs a client that queries the web server.
 To run the script, first of all, we have to run the clean.sh file, which helps to clear the mininet network and also to clear the containers existing.
 Then finally, we build the docker images using the build_docker_images.sh file.
 Then when the images are built, the Topology.py file is run.
 As the topology runs, the client queries the web server to generate a web page, and the client queries the web server 10 times.

+The server folder contains a web server Python script, where in it an HTML web page is written and hosted on the server, which the client queries when they connect to the web server.
+Furthermore, the server folder contains the Dockerfile for the server, and an installation package file for installing necessary packages.

 As the client queries the web server, a TCP dump is performed at the client side to capture the packets as they move between the client and the server, which are then stored in a pcap file, which is stored into the pcap folder.

 ## Steps to Run the Simulation